 - Focus on adding tools to your spiritual tool belt

 - Schedule Time to normalize and practice new techniques

 You can see that the tactic of movement alternating with periods of rest or stillness is a primary building block of the learning process.

 The overall strategy of blending the learning styles with rest and reflection lets us combine the preparatory exercises for multiple spiritual technologies.
 We need to keep the integrity of each of the separate traditions.
 We build readiness assessment checks throughout the learning process to make sure people are “ready to learn” the next step, eliminating many of the common issues with learning.
 This blended process is proven to provide the best learning outcomes.

-We all know the best way to ensure you know something is to teach it.
+The best way to cement learning is by teaching it to someone.
 So, we’ve built the opportunity to share and help others in the process.
 It makes us all students and facilitators throughout the process.
 As we learn more, we can also help others learn.
 This process isn’t a new model.
-It follows an ancient pattern Joseph Campbell called The Hero’s Journey.
+It follows an ancient pattern, Joseph Campbell called The Hero’s Journey.